Kawerau Power Station: TOPP1: 2012, 21 MW (38°3'55"S 176°43'15"E)

 Commissioned by Norske Skog Tasman and called Tasman ORMAT Power Plant 1.
 Sold to Ngati Tuwharetoa Geothermal Assets (NTGA) in 2016, bought by Eastland in 2021.
 No half-hourly generation data for this station are published by the Electricity authority.

 TAOM: 2018, 24 MW (38°3'50"S 176°42'11"E)

 ORMAT binary cycle plant, called Te Ahi O Maui.
 This station uses fluid from wells TP-1 and TP-2.
 The access road branches off Spencer Avenue, which may be mentioned in location descriptions.

 Electricity Generation at Kawerau Te Ahi O Maui.

+TOPP2: 2025, 49 MW (38°4'31"S 176°41'59"E)

+ORMAT binary cycle plant, owned and operated by Eastland.
+No half-hourly generation data for this station are published by the Electricity authority.

 As time goes on, some boreholes falter in production, and new ones are drilled.
 There is an extensive network of interconnecting pipelines to distribute geothermal fluid, and increasingly, to take exhausted fluid for re-injection on the periphery of the field rather than dumping it into the river.
 All of this is conducted via complex and changing relationships amongst multiple parties.